Code-Institute-Submissions/ian-IBCIRL-CI-PP2-SunhillAdventures_NovResub/README.md

 ### Existing Features

+-   __F01 Title and menu__
+    - The top of the screen shows the name of the game with menu options to restart and find out about the game.

--   __F01 Scene description__
+-   __F02 Scene description__
     - The bottom half of the screen shows the what the player sees and their options.

--   __F02 Player Action buttons/choices__
+-   __F03 Player Action buttons/choices__
-    - the lower portion of the screen shows buttons that can be clicked to make choices that advance the game.
+    - The lower portion of the screen shows buttons that can be clicked to make choices that advance the game.

--   __F02 Player Action results__
+-   __F04 Player Action results__
-    - the subsequent screens and alerts tell the player the result of their actions, and any incorrect actions.
+    - The subsequent screens and alerts tell the player the result of their actions, and any incorrect actions.

 ### Future Features